Tarryn Sampson

 Tarryn Sampson’s journey in tax and accounting began unexpectedly in 1996 with a part-time role at a major tax company.
 After six years there and a nudge from a tax software company, Tarryn took a leap of faith to start preparing taxes for friends and family while balancing a full-time accounting job.
 In 2014, feeling unfulfilled in her corporate role, Tarryn made the bold decision to resign, soon realizing her calling to build a tax and accounting firm with integrity and purpose.
-In 2015, Tarryn opened her own tax business, TS Tax Services ATL, creating a welcoming space where clients receive not only tax assistance but inspiration for their own entrepreneurial journeys.
+In 2015, Tarryn opened her own tax business, TS Tax & Accounting Services, creating a welcoming space where clients receive not only tax assistance but inspiration for their own entrepreneurial journeys.
 Tarryn has officially discovered her voice both as a businesswoman and a mentor.
-Today, Tarryn not only helps clients save thousands, but also shares insights on estate planning and audit prevention.
+Today, Tarryn not only helps clients save thousands, but also shares insights on strategic planning for small business owners.
 Tarryn’s story has led her to inspire others to step out in faith, and she’s now developing a coaching program to guide women looking to transition from corporate careers to business ownership.

 Q: What does it mean to you to be a Black woman working in the tax industry?